-The Philippine National Action Plan on Women, Peace, and Security (NAPWPS) is guided by two primary outcomes derived from rooted in UN Security Council Resolutions 1325 and 1820, forming the cornerstone of its two .
-These two outcomes are treated as the two substantive pillars. of the NAPWPS.
+The NAPWPS is guided by two primary outcomes derived from UNSCR 1325 and 1820, forming the cornerstone of its two substantive pillars.
+These two outcomes are treated as the two substantive pillars of the NAPWPS.
 The first substantive pillar, Empowerment and Participation, is dedicated to empowering women and ensuring their substantive and meaningful representation, participation, and leadership in various peace-related spheres.
 This includes their participation in peacekeeping, peacemaking, peacebuilding, conflict prevention, conflict resolution, and post-conflict reconstruction processes.
 In addition to these primary outcomes, the NAPWPS strongly emphasizes two complementary support outcomes.
 The second substantive pillar, Protection and Prevention, centers on protecting women's human rights before, during armed conflicts, and in post-conflict situations.
-This pillar underscores the imperative of creating a safe and secure environment for women and men in all their diverse and intersecting identities and upholding their rights throughout all stages of conflict.
+This pillar underscores the importance of creating a safe and secure environment for women and men in all their diverse and intersecting identities and upholding their rights throughout all stages of conflict.

 The framework incorporates two supporting pillars, designed to foster an environment conducive to the achievement of their respective goals.
 Two support pillars are also included in the framework to create an enabling environment for these pillars to achieve their purpose.
 The first support pillar is Promotion and Mainstreaming, which aims to promote and integrate a gender perspective across all dimensions of conflict prevention, conflict resolution, and peacebuilding efforts.
-This involves raising awareness of women's roles, This entails promoting greater awareness and appreciation of women's roles, addressing gender disparities, and fostering inclusive practices within peace and security initiatives.
+This involves raising awareness of women's roles.
+This entails promoting greater awareness and appreciation of women's roles, addressing gender disparities, and fostering inclusive practices within peace and security initiatives.
 The second support pillar is Monitoring, Evaluation, Accountability, and Learning, which seeks to establish a robust system for monitoring, evaluating, and reporting on implementing the NAPWPS.
 This system is critical to ensuring accountability, measuring progress, and achieving the goals outlined in the action plan.
-Combining these primary and support outcomes, the NAPWPS offerspresents a comprehensive framework dedicated tofor advancing women's rights, promoting gender equality, and enhancing women's meaningful participation in peace and security processes.
-It signifies reflects the
+Combining these primary and support outcomes, the NAPWPS offers a comprehensive framework dedicated to advancing women's rights, building peace and promoting security, promoting gender equality, and enhancing women's meaningful participation in peace and security processes,.
+It signifies the

-Philippines' commitment to the Women, Peace, and Security Agenda, aligning and aligns with international instruments on women's empowerment, gender equality, and peacebuilding.
+Philippines' commitment to the Women, Peace, and Security Agenda, aligning with international instruments on women's empowerment, gender equality, and peacebuilding.